ogtitle724/easyoutfit/README.md

 - **Wardrobe Management**: Keep track of your clothes and categorize them for easy access.
 - **Weather Integration**: Automatically fetches weather data to suggest appropriate outfits.

+## Structure

+- **manifest.json**: The manifest file is the configuration file for a Chrome extension.
+It tells Chrome how the extension should behave.
+- **background.js**: The background script runs continuously in the background and listens for command.
+- **content.js**: The content script is responsible for interacting with the webpage.

 ## Installation

 1. Download the extension from the [Chrome Web Store](#).